Lucasalb11/Aegis/README.md

 ---

-**Desenvolvido com ❤️ para o Solana Student Hackathon Fall 2025**
+**Built with ❤️ for the Solana Student Hackathon Fall 2025**

-*Construindo o futuro da DeFi segura para agentes AI na Solana* 🚀
+*Building the future of secure DeFi for AI agents on Solana* 🚀